 31.26 Understand procedures to maintain control of the vehicle in the event of a blowout.
+Understand procedures to maintain control of the vehicle in the event of a blowout.
 31.27 Understand procedures to bring truck to a stop in the shortest possible distance while maintaining directional control when operating on a slippery surface.
 31.28 Understand procedures to recover from vehicle skids induced by snow, ice, water, oil, sand, wet leaves or other slippery surfaces.
 31.29 Understand procedures to counter steer out of a skid in a way that will regain directional control and not produce another skid.
 31.30 Understand procedure to operate brakes properly to provide maximum braking without loss of control.
 32.0 Apply concepts learned for obtaining a Commercial Driver's License (CDL)The student will be able to: 32.01 Demonstrate competence in performing basic Commercial Vehicle Driving skills utilizing the CDL testing criteria.
 32.02 Demonstrate understanding and knowledge of Commercial Vehicle Driving Laws as required, to safely and legally operate a commercial vehicle.